 Unfortunately, the choice of chibi overworld sprites isn’t going to escape as a mere curiosity.
 Where other games of the 32-bit era could get away with these kinds of simplistic character graphics against their blocky, smudged 32-bit landscapes, FFVII puts these simplistic chibi models up against lovely pre-rendered backgrounds, and the graphical clash never stops being goofy to me.
 Most of the PSX RPGs I played back in the day used sprites on top of 3D environments instead, and achieved a certain degree of consistency despite the counter-intuitive clash of dimensions.
 FFVII’s battle models look well enough against the backgrounds (then again, the arenas aren’t quite as detailed as the overworld), so maybe I would have preferred they use the battle models at all times, like they later would in FFVIII, but only time and later Final Fantasy games are likely to change my mind.
 As it stands – and I hate to say this – even Quest 64 looks more graphically coherent than this mash.
 Certainly not better, but more coherent.

-Cloud’s new buddies run off, and I think it’s clear that Square expected players to take a moment to react to their monumental new graphical and control changes because something incredibly stupid happens right off the bat.
-You’re supposed to take a moment getting used to the control changes before you follow your buddies, at which point two more bad guys run in via the route the others just took (presumably through some unseen side path between rooms) and they find and attack Cloud.
+Cloud’s new buddies run off, and I think it’s clear that Square expected players to take a moment to react to their monumental new graphical and control changes because something incredibly stupid happens right off the bat if you don’t.
+When you finally move Cloud to follow his buddies, two more bad guys run in via the route the others just took (presumably through some unseen side path between rooms) and they find and attack Cloud.
 Of course, if you have played a 3D RPG, you quickly work out how to walk and also that there’s a run button.
-This means that if you’re like me, you follow your buddies so fast that the guards run past your allies to get at you.
+This means that, if you’re like me, you follow your buddies so fast that the guards run past your allies to get at you.
 “Oh excuse me, Mr. Terrorist.”
 “Yes, pardon us, sir.”